Joshua-Tan-Jia-Xin/NTtW-Guidance_SCDFXIBM/README.md

 8. Live demo (Link to an actual working demo/website)

-9. What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
+9. What your team used to build your solution
+IBM Internet of Things watsons platform (https://cloud.ibm.com/catalog/services/internet-of-things-platform)

 10. Contributors